 The secret to growing sweet potatoes is a long frost free growing season.
 And although they are seen as a ‘warm climate’ crop they can be grown in cooler areas as well.
 So planting time is in spring after the frosts have finished and the soil is warming up a little.
 Excellent in a no dig garden and we tell you how to grow sweet potatoes.

-An excellent vegetable roasted, iced in stews and curries and even as chips – Sweet Potatoes are increasingly popular in Australia and really there is no reason why most home gardeners cant grow them.
+An excellent vegetable roasted, iced in stews and curries and even as chips – All varieties are increasingly popular in Australia and really there is no reason why most home gardeners cant grow them.

 One misconception is that they are a variety of potato, they are actually a different plant altogether.

 In Australia the common types include the orange skinned and purple skinned types, however a few more varieties are available inkling a white skinned and flesh type.

 Knowing when and where to plant is the key to success with most vegetables and sweet potatoes are no different.
 Start with a deep humus rich friable (lose) fertilise soil.
 Good sun and good drainage.
 If you have those conditions you are on your way.

 The two types are known as dessert and staple.

 The one we see in the markets most often in the orange dessert type called Beauregard, before this Jewel was popular.
 So why is it called a dessert type, because it is sweet and juicy.
 The Purple skinned Garnet and Rojo Bianco and white types are used in curries.